alekssadowski95/we-have-PDM-at-home/README.md

 An open-source workflow for product data management, comprised of FreeCAD, LibreOffice and subversion (VisualSVN Server and Tortoise SVN)

-![libreoffice calc pdm with component overview and linked documents](libreorffice-pdm.png)
+![libreoffice calc pdm with component overview and linked documents](libreorffice-pdm.png) **Figure 1:** LibreOffice Calc spreadsheet for product data management of a circular saw manufacturer for an overview of all components and linked documents

 ## Getting started with PDM as a small manufacturer